hightsee/BusTrackerBG/README.md

 ## Environment Variables

 See `.env.example` for all required variables.
-Never commit your `.env` file.

 ## How It Works